anchaltanwar/ETH-BEG/README.md

-# ETH PROOF Beginners Assessment
-It's a solidity program for implementing basic concepts of solidity with the help of tokens and conditional statements.

-Sure, here's an example of a README file for the Solidity smart contract code you provided:

----

 # Error Handling Smart Contract

 This Solidity smart contract demonstrates various error handling mechanisms using the `require`, `revert`, and `assert` statements.
 The contract allows for checking balances, performing transactions, and calculating quotients while ensuring data integrity and preventing unexpected behavior.